Yandex Cloud

 • Logs

-• mongostat: Collects statistics on CPU and memory usage with Yandex StoreDoc processes.
+• mongostat: Collects CPU and memory usage statistics for Yandex StoreDoc processes.

-• mongotop: Collects data read/write statistics for each collection.
+• mongotop: Collects read/write statistics for each collection.

 mongostat 5 --uri="mongodb://{<name_of_user_with_mdbMonitor_role>}:{<password>}@{<host>}:27018/?authSource=admin"